General Meeting / Monthly Speaker

 Sacramento Audubon Society’s General Meeting includes a Monthly Speaker event that focuses on birds and/or the natural world.
 Meetings are held on the third Thursday of the month, September through May (except in December).

 Past programs have included presentations on Yellow-billed Magpies, exotic bird locations, and conservation.
-Most of our online presentations are recorded.
-If you missed any of the past virtual presentations, you can watch them by scrolling down to past speaker presentations.
+Since September 2020 most of these presentations have been recorded.
+If you missed any of these past presentations, you can watch them on our Past Speaker Presentations page.

 Upcoming Speaker Presentations